Queen guitarist Brian May survives heart attack, is now 'ready to rock'

-Queen guitarist Brian May revealed Sunday night he recently suffered what he described as a near-fatal heart attack, but proclaimed that he's now on the mend and "ready to rock."
+Queen guitarist Brian May revealed Sunday night that he recently suffered what he described as a near-fatal heart attack, but he proclaimed that he's now on the mend and is "ready to rock."

-On Instagram, the 72-year-old May explained a series of funny and scary health challenges he's faced recently, starting with a gardening accident.
+On Instagram, May, 72, explained a series of funny and scary health challenges he's faced recently, starting with a gardening accident.

-But that torn muscle was just start of his crazy little tour with doctors.
+But the torn muscle was just start of his crazy little tour with doctors.

 "A week later, I'm still in agony, I mean real agony.
 I wanted to jump at some points," May said.
 "I could not believe the pain."

-An MRI revealed he had a compressed sciatic nerve in his lower spine.
+An MRI revealed that he had a compressed sciatic nerve in his lower spine.

-"And that's why I had this feeling that someone was putting a screw driver in my back the whole time," he explained.
+"And that's why I had this feeling that someone was putting a screwdriver in my back the whole time," he said.
 "It was excruciating."

 Then one day, for about 40 minutes, he felt tightness in his chest and pain in his arms.